-The overall property tax impact in a calendar year is impacted by four main factors: annual assessment impacts, Education tax rates, municipal levy requirements and tax policy decisions.
+The overall property tax impact in a calendar year is based on four main factors: annual assessment impacts, education tax rates, municipal levy requirements and tax policy decisions.

-The Municipal Property Assessment Corporation (MPAC) establishes property assessments for all properties in the Province of Ontario.
-MPAC establishes the property classes and assessment on an annual basis based on the market value at a set date.
-These assessments are typically set on a four year cycle with 2020 representing the fourth year of the four year cycle based on a valuation date of

-January 1, 2016.
-As outlined in report FIN-01-2022 Analysis of Assessment update, the reassessment was delayed by the Province due to the COVID-19 pandemic.
-As a result, 2022 assessment values remain at the 2020 valuation.
+The Municipal Property Assessment Corporation (MPAC) establishes property assessments for all properties in Ontario.
+MPAC establishes the property classes and assessment annually based on the market value at a set date.
+These assessments are typically set on a four year cycle with 2020 representing the fourth year of the cycle based on a valuation date of January 1, 2016.
+As outlined in report FIN-02-2023 Analysis of Assessment Update, the reassessment was delayed by the Province due to the COVID-19 pandemic.
+As a result, 2023 assessment values remain at the 2020 valuation.
 This delay has resulted in no shifts between property tax classes as a result of reassessment, as is typically seen (for example, significant increases to farm assessed values).

-The Province has established the annual Education tax rates that are typically aligned with the reassessment impacts.
-As a result of the delayed reassessment, the Education tax rates have remained at 2020 rates, except for business education tax rates.
-In response to the pandemic, the province has reduced business education tax rates, which will result in an overall decrease in education taxes raised on behalf of the relative School Board by Haldimand County of approximately \$1 million for 2022.
+The Province establishes the annual education tax rates that are typically aligned with the reassessment impacts.
+As a result of the delayed reassessment, the education tax rates have remained at 2020 rates, except for business education tax rates.
+In response to the pandemic, the province has reduced business education tax rates, which will result in an overall decrease in education taxes raised on behalf of the relative School Board by Haldimand County.
+However, as assessment values have increased, this has resulted in an approximate increase of \$200,000 for 2023.

-In late March, Council reviewed and approved the 2022 Tax Supported Operating Budget which established the annual property tax levy requirement.
-During this review, the overall municipal tax levy was established at \$76,221,100 representing an increase of \$3,667,800 or 5.06%.
-The impacts on the average assessed property in each tax class was estimated to be 2.29%, at that time, subject to the approval of the annual setting of tax policies.
+At the beginning of March, Council reviewed and approved the 2023 Tax Supported Operating Budget which established the annual property tax levy requirement.
+During this review, the overall municipal tax levy was established at \$80,305,850 representing an increase of \$4,084,750 or 5.36%.
+The impacts on the average assessed property in each tax class was estimated to be 3.28%, at that time, subject to the approval of the annual setting of tax policies.

-Now, the final step is to establish the County's 2022 Tax Policy which will be reflected in the Tax Levying By-law.
-The Municipal Act includes a number of Tax Policy "tools" available to Council.
+The final step is to establish the County's 2023 Tax Policy which will be reflected in the Tax Levying By-law.
+The Municipal Act includes a number of Tax Policy tools available to Council.
 Tax policy decisions will impact the tax classes differently, with a favourable impact on one tax class typically having a corresponding negative impact on other tax classes.
-The Province also concluded a comprehensive Municipal Act review in early 2017 that resulted in several "new" tax policy tools; many effective in 2017 and some in 2018.
-These "tools" provide municipalities with some flexibility in establishing tax policies, within the eligible provisions, to meet their own local circumstances.
-The major tools/policy decisions to be considered by Council for 2022 are as follows:
+The Province also concluded a comprehensive Municipal Act review in early 2017 that resulted in several new tax policy tools; many effective in 2017 and some in 2018.
+These tools provide municipalities with some flexibility in establishing tax policies, within the eligible provisions, to meet their own local circumstances.

+The major tools and policy decisions to be considered by Council for 2023 are as follows: